 When I started to learn lace wig making, I had no idea where could I get the supplies for a good price.
 After 2 years I know that I wasted a lot of money, but what happened happened.
 I could be envy and keep the “secrets” for myself, but I’m not that kind, and I also know that those who have the affinity to learn wig making and create their own wigs, they wouldn’t purchase a custom unit from me anyway, so I won’t lose potential customers with this entry, but I will help for those who just start it now.

-What a newbie definitely needs is a canvas block in the right size, needles to ventilation, one needle holder at least, lace ( or something lace-like to practice), hair and a bunch of ball head pins.
-There are also many other stuff what a wigmaker needs, but for learning, these things are enough.
+What a newbie needs for sure is a canvas block head in the right size, needles for ventilation, one needle holder at least, lace ( or something lace-like to practice), hair and a bunch of ball head pins.
+There are also many other stuff what a wigmaker needs or what would make everything easier, but for learning, these things are enough.
 With these you can decide rather or not you want to learn the whole process.

 The next main thing what you will need is a drawing pad/mat/card.
 This tool helps to keep the loose hair together while you just pick out a few strands.